zi-xiao-li/Intraseasonal-Planetary-Equatorial-Synoptic-Dynamics-IPESD-model/README.md

 1. **Synoptic-scale heating — governed by the synoptic-scale equatorial weak temperature gradient (SEWTG) equations:**
    * Defines vertical and horizontal heating profiles for deep convection and stratiform clouds.
    * Heating region is idealized in the Indian Ocean with a width of 5000 km.
-   * Includes the first and second baroclinic modes representing deep convective and stratiform heating.
+   * Includes the first and second baroclinic modes representing deep convective heating and stratiform heating, respectively.

 2. **Planetary-scale response — governed by the quasilinear equatorial long-wave (QLELWE) equations:**
    * Driven by EMT and EHT computed from SEWTG solutions.
    * Solved using spectral Hermite modal decomposition for baroclinic modes.

 3. **Coupling Mechanism:**
-   * Synoptic heating → EMT/EHT → forcing of planetary-scale equations → MJO response.
+   * Synoptic-scale heating → EMT/EHT → forcing of the QLELWE system → planetary-scale circulation response.

 ---